parley-messaging/ios-library/README.md

   The core of Parley and is always needed.
 - `ParleyNetwork` **Optional**:
   This is a standard provided network implementation of Parley which uses Alamofire to handle network requests.
-  When not including ParleyNetwork, you'll need to provide your own network implementation (see [Advanced](#advanced)).
+  When not including ParleyNetwork, you'll need to provide your own network implementation (see [Advanced - Network layer](#network-layer)).

 ### Upgrading